-Sinus augmentation or sinus lift is a surgical procedure that improves the bone density in the upper jaw where molars are present.
-Bone is added between the maxillary sinuses, present on either side of the nose, and your jaw.
+The most common oral surgery procedures include wisdom teeth extractions, bone graft, sinus augmentation, or a ridge augmentation, etc. Sinus augmentation or sinus lift is a surgical procedure that increases the volume of bone in the upper jaw where molars are present.
+Bone is added to the maxillary sinuses, present on either side of the nose, and your jaw.
 The sinus membrane is lifted and pushed upwards to accommodate the bone.
-Sinus augmentation generally uses bone from your mouth, hip or tibia.
+Sinus augmentation can use synthetic or naturally occuring bone.

 When do you Need Sinus Augmentation?